quintans/grapevine/README.md

 # grapevine
-brokerless cluster with service auto-discover using gomsg
+Brokerless (p2p) cluster with service auto-discover and failure resilient implemented in gomsg

-The cluster is implemented using **gomsg**.

-It is very easy to use.
+It is very easy to use, with very little configuration.

-The provider
+**The provider**
 ```go
 var peer = grapevine.NewPeer(grapevine.Config{})
 peer.Handle("GREETING", func(name string) string {